Frequently Asked Questions

 HIGH SCHOOL CAMP & MUSICAL THEATER CAMP

 - Students are welcome to bring their cell phones to camp, but are expected to approach cell phones as would an artistic professional.
 Students may use their phones as required by their teacher for class and practice/outside of class work as well as during evening free time.
 Dorm students may use their phones to make calls from after Art Share until lights out (excluding hall meetings).
-Students who use phones inappropriately or outside of these parameters will receive a warning, and afterwards may be confiscated for the remainder of camp.
+Students who use phones inappropriately or outside of these parameters will receive a warning, and afterwards their phone may be confiscated for the remainder of camp.

 - Students should leave other wifi-enabled and gaming devices at home unless needed for travel.
 Devices brought to camp will be treated with the same policy as cell phones.